Cancer treatment - early menopause

 - Ask about a bone density test.
 This is a test that checks for osteoporosis.
-Most women have this test after age 65, but you may need one earlier if you have early menopause.
+This is a recommended test for all women at age 65, but you may need one earlier if you have early menopause.

 - Keep track of your numbers.
 Make sure your provider checks your blood pressure, cholesterol, and blood sugar levels regularly.
 These simple tests can help tell you if you are at risk for heart disease or stroke.

-Beaupin LK, O'Connor T, Trump DL.
-Reproductive complications.
-In: Niederhuber JE, Armitage JO, Doroshow JH, Kastan MB, Tepper JE, eds.
+Mitsis D, Beaupin LK, O'Connor T. Reproductive complications.
+In: Niederhuber JE, Armitage JO, Kastan MB, Doroshow JH, Tepper JE, eds.
 Abeloff's Clinical Oncology.
-5th ed.
-Philadelphia, PA: Elsevier Saunders; 2014:chap 60.
+6th ed.
+Philadelphia, PA: Elsevier; 2020:chap 43.

 Last reviewed on: 10/10/2020